IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 }
 ```

-In this example, `collectiblePrices` has a type of `Map<int, number>`, which makes much more sense than an anonymous object.
+In this example, `collectiblePrices` has a type of `Map<number, CollectiblePrice>`, which is more specific than an untyped object.

 - The first value in the angle brackets corresponds to the map key type.
 - The second value in the angle brackets corresponds to the map value type.

 We initialize the map by passing an array of key/value pairs to the constructor.
+(Alternatively, we could start the map empty and then use the `set` method to set some values later on.)

 With a map, you can use all of the handy methods [shown in the MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) (listed on the left side).
 Here's an example of using the `get()` method to emulate checking for a value in a Lua table: